-The Franklin Park Public Library Collection Development Policy documents for both library staff and library users the policies that guide materials selection, collection maintenance, and deselection of library materials.
-The Library is committed to serving the needs and interests of its user community.
-The Library also acknowledges that those needs and interests may change and evolve over time.
-The policies and procedures presented here will be re-evaluated on an ongoing basis and will undergo changes as necessary to enable the Library to continue to fulfill its user community's needs and expectations.
+The Collection Development Policy documents the guidelines for selection, maintenance, and deselection of materials.
+The Library is committed to serving the needs and interests of its community, and the Library acknowledges that those needs and interests may change and evolve over time.
+The policies and procedures presented here will be re-evaluated on an ongoing basis and will undergo changes as necessary to enable the Library to continue to fulfill its community's needs and expectations.